romnn/microgpusim/WIP.md

   - generate plots and correlation stuff etc
   - add flag for playground to run in accelsim compatibility mode

+  - DONE: fix tracing of multiple kernels
+  - DONE: add transpose benchmarks
+  - DONE: most likely need to be modified to allow selecting an implementation)
+  - DONE: lockstep: differences when using accelsim trace provider
   - DONE: convert accelsim traces to box traces
   - DONE: validate: respect --force flag and do not override existing files
   - DONE: add last access time to cache runtime state